KatKmiotek/web_dev_classes/module-5-js/notes.md

 To be able to run javascript locally we will need to install the runtime - NodeJS.
 Use this link to download or install https://nodejs.org/en/download (again, its free)

+---

+## Getting data from backend
+Frontend is about getting data and displaying data.
+Data was our array of fruits that we were printing in the console, data was state of our wallet with money collected from 5 people.
+Its rarely that website uses `static` / `hardcoded` data as we did so far instead of it gets it from data source that usually is a backend of application.
+In module 1 we were talking about frontend and backend of website and what is responsible for what.
+Now we look into how Frontend connects with backend.

+### JSON — data from the backend

+When a web server sends data to your browser it usually uses the JSON format.
+JSON stands for JavaScript Object Notation.

+Key points:
+- JSON uses double quotes for keys and string values: `{ "title": "Hello" }`.
+- The two most common top-level JSON shapes are:
+  - An object (curly braces) — a collection of named fields:
+    ```json
+    { "id": 1, "title": "A short walk", "distance": "short" }
+    ```
+  - An array (square brackets) — an ordered list of items (often an array of objects):
+    ```json
+    [
+      { "id": 1, "title": "A short walk", "distance": "short" },
+      { "id": 2, "title": "The Cobbler", "distance": "long" }
+    ]
+    ```
+This allows are grouping relevant data into one object.

+Let's look at examples:
+**Local data example**
+1. Have a look at `examples/fetch/script.js`
+2. From top nav in VS Code select Terminal -> New Terminal
+3. Type in terminal `node module-5-js/examples/fetch/script.js`
+4. Let's see where we get data from?

+**Data from Backend**
+1. Have a look at `examples/fetch/advanced.js`
+2. Use the url included there and paste it in the browser
+3. There is data and has shape of JSON
+4. Now open index.html in default browser and see console output
+5. What we can print there?
+What keys we have available?

+---

 ## Events and Event Handling